 - A worker of the week will be selected in KS2, focusing on children who have created quality pieces of work, or who have shown exceptional progress within a subject.
-These children will be nominated by their class teacher and a photo of them holding their certificate will be displayed on the celebration wall in the hall.
 Certificates are sent home and the child will receive a special mention in that week's bulletin. - House points are awarded for examples of good work, behaviour and progress.